Compact Model Training by Low-Rank Projection with Energy Transfer: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{onvolutional} neural networks (CNNs) have attained state-of-the-art performance in computer vision applications, like image classification \cite{DBLP:conf/cvpr/HeZRS16,DBLP:journals/ijcv/RussakovskyDSKS15} and object detection \cite{DBLP:journals/pami/RenHG017}.
 However, such good performance is along with a large amount of storage and computing load, which restricts the deployment of CNN models on devices with limited resources.
 For instance, a ResNet-50 model needs roughly 4G FLOPs (floating-point operations per second) to categorize a color image with 224$\times$224 pixels.
-Network compression is one kind of typical methods for handling redundant or insignificant network components.
-Network compression includes low-rank decomposition \cite{DBLP:conf/iccv/WenXWWCL17,yu2017compressing,zhang2016accelerating,DBLP:conf/cvpr/KimKK19}, network pruning (sparsity) \cite{DBLP:conf/cvpr/TungM18,DBLP:conf/ijcai/LinJZZW020,DBLP:conf/accv/LiCLSZ20}, parameter quantization \cite{DBLP:conf/cvpr/WuLWHC16}, knowledge distillation \cite{DBLP:journals/corr/HintonVD15}, etc. Among them, low-rankness and sparsity are important properties for analyzing the intrinsic structure of data in traditional machine learning \cite{DBLP:journals/tnn/GuoLXXT18,liu2013robust,he2011robust,wright2009robust,elhamifar2013sparse,yang2011robust}.
-However, when things come to network compression, low-rankness is overlooked by researchers compared to the popularity of pruning.
-Low-rankness and sparsity respectively capture the global and local information of data.
-Both of them should be important for network compression.
-In this paper, we investigate the obstacles to applying low-rankness to network compression and propose a training method to tackle these problems.
+Network compression is one kind of typical methods for handling redundant or insignificant network components. {Network compression includes low-rank decomposition \cite{DBLP:conf/iccv/WenXWWCL17,yu2017compressing,zhang2016accelerating,DBLP:conf/cvpr/KimKK19}, network pruning (sparsity) \cite{DBLP:conf/cvpr/TungM18,DBLP:conf/ijcai/LinJZZW020,DBLP:conf/accv/LiCLSZ20,liu2018rethinking,liu2021discrimination}, parameter quantization \cite{DBLP:conf/cvpr/WuLWHC16,esser2019learned,lee2021network,zhuang2021effective}, knowledge distillation \cite{DBLP:journals/corr/HintonVD15}, network structure search\cite{guo2021towards}, hashing\cite{eban2020structured,obukhov2020t}, etc. Neural Architecture Transformer (NAT)\cite{guo2021towards} method proposes a network structure search method that casts the optimization problem into a Markov decision process.
+Learned Step Size Quantization (LSQ)\cite{esser2019learned} presents a parameter quantization method which introduce a novel means to estimate and scale the task loss gradient at each weight and activation layer’s quantizer step size.
+Element-wise gradient scaling (EWGS)\cite{lee2021network} further represents a simple yet effective alternative to the sub-optimal straight-through estimator.
+Effective Training of convolutional neural networks with low-bitwidth weights and activations \cite{zhuang2021effective} can further improve the training efficiency.
+Structured multi-hashing (SMH) \cite{eban2020structured} combines ideas from weight hashing and dimensionality reductions resulting in a simple and powerful structured multi-hashing method based on matrix products.
+Obukhov et al.\cite{obukhov2020t} introduces a novel concept for a compact representation of a set of tensors call T-Basis, which can parameterize the tensor set with a small number of parameters.
+It is excited that these methods are not mutually exclusive, but can be combined with each other.
+Antonio et al.\cite{polino2018model} proposes a model compression method combining quantization and knowledge distillation.}